 Altitude Sickness on Kilimanjaro Mountain

 Many people travel to Tanzania in hopes of summiting Mount Kilimanjaro, the tallest freestanding mountain in the world with its five volcanic cones reaching above 5000 meters (16,500 feet).
 With 90% of the mountain being above 1500 meters (5000 feet), high altitude trekking can pose some serious health risks, particularly Altitude Sickness which can be fatal if left untreated.
-Here are some tips to avoid altitude sickness while hiking Mount Kilimanjaro and how to treat it if you do get it.
+Here are some tips to avoid Altitude Sickness on Kilimanjaro Mountain and how to treat it if you do get it.

 In order to understand altitude sickness, it’s important to know what symptoms to look for.
 The most common symptoms of altitude sickness include: